J1149/j1149.github.io/developers/pai_core_apis/get_block_chain_info.md

 ---
 layout: default
-title: GetPaiInfo
+title: GetBlockChainInfo
 parent: PAI Core Apis
 grand_parent: Developer Reference
 ---

-GetPaiInfo
+GetBlockChainInfo
 ========================

-The `getpaiinfo` RPC provides information about the current state of the pai.
+The `getblockchaininfo` RPC provides information about the current state of the block chain.

 *Parameters: none*

-*Result---A JSON object providing information about the PAI*
+*Result---A JSON object providing information about the block chain*

 {% itemplate ntpd1 %}
 - n: "`result`"
   t: "object"
   p: "Required<br>(exactly 1)"
-  d: "Information about the current state of the local PAI"
+  d: "Information about the current state of the local block chain"

 - n: "→<br>`chain`"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The name of the PAI.
+  d: "The name of the block chain.
 One of `main` for mainnet, `test` for testnet, or `regtest`<!--noref--> for regtest"

-- n: "→<br>`pais`"
+- n: "→<br>`blocks`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The number of validated pais in the local best PAI.
-For a new node with just the hardcoded genesis pai, this will be 0"
+  d: "The number of validated blocks in the local best block chain.
+For a new node with just the hardcoded genesis block, this will be 0"

 - n: "→<br>`headers`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
   d: "The number of validated headers in the local best headers chain.
-For a new node with just the hardcoded genesis pai, this will be zero.
-This number may be higher than the number of *pais*"
+For a new node with just the hardcoded genesis block, this will be zero.
+This number may be higher than the number of *blocks*"

-- n: "→<br>`bestpaihash`"
+- n: "→<br>`bestblockhash`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The hash of the header of the highest validated pai in the best PAI, encoded as hex in RPC byte order.
-This is identical to the string returned by the `getbestpaihash` RPC"
+  d: "The hash of the header of the highest validated block in the best block chain, encoded as hex in RPC byte order.
+This is identical to the string returned by the `getbestblockhash` RPC"

 - n: "→<br>`difficulty`"
   t: "number (real)"
   p: "Required<br>(exactly 1)"
-  d: "The difficulty of the highest-height pai in the best PAI"
+  d: "The difficulty of the highest-height block in the best block chain"

 - n: "→<br>`mediantime`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "*Added in pai Core 0.12.0*<br><br>The median time of the 11 pais before the most recent pai on the PAI.
+  d: "*Added in PAI Core 0.12.0*<br><br>The median time of the 11 blocks before the most recent block on the blockchain.
 Used for validating transaction locktime under BIP113"

 - n: "→<br>`verificationprogress`"
   t: "number (real)"
   p: "Required<br>(exactly 1)"
-  d: "Estimate of what percentage of the PAI transactions have been verified so far, starting at 0.0 and increasing to 1.0 for fully verified.
-May slightly exceed 1.0 when fully synced to account for transactions in the memory pool which have been verified before being included in a pai"
+  d: "Estimate of what percentage of the block chain transactions have been verified so far, starting at 0.0 and increasing to 1.0 for fully verified.
+May slightly exceed 1.0 when fully synced to account for transactions in the memory pool which have been verified before being included in a block"

 - n: "→<br>`chainwork`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The estimated number of pai header hashes checked from the genesis pai to this pai, encoded as big-endian hex"
+  d: "The estimated number of block header hashes checked from the genesis block to this block, encoded as big-endian hex"

 - n: "→<br>`pruned`"
   t: "bool"
   p: "Required<br>(exactly 1)"
-  d: "*Added in pai Core 0.11.0*<br><br>Indicates if the pais are subject to pruning"
+  d: "*Added in PAI Core 0.11.0*<br><br>Indicates if the blocks are subject to pruning"

 - n: "→<br>`pruneheight`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
-  d: "*Added in pai Core 0.11.0*<br><br>The lowest-height complete pai stored if prunning is activated"
+  d: "*Added in PAI Core 0.11.0*<br><br>The lowest-height complete block stored if prunning is activated"

 - n: "→<br>`softforks`"
   t: "array"
   p: "Required<br>(exactly 1)"
-  d: "*Added in pai Core 0.12.0*<br><br>An array of objects each describing a current or previous soft fork"
+  d: "*Added in PAI Core 0.12.0*<br><br>An array of objects each describing a current or previous soft fork"

 - n: "→ →<br>Softfork"
   t: "object"